The Fed has raised interest rates three this year. As a consequence, most banks will probably increase the rates on

 6. Transfer Your Balance

 Let's imagine the negotiations failed.
 After all, there are two sides – sometimes your lender is simply unwilling to reduce your rate and offer you better terms on already existing credit cards.

 What can you do then?
 Try to transfer your credit card balance.
 A balance transfer is when a credit card holder transfers his balance to another credit card.
 And if the new credit card offers a lower interest rate – bingo!

-The amount of debt you can consolidate cannot exceed the new card’s credit limit.
-So if you have $7000 balance on the old card and the new one’s credit limit is $5500, you can transfer only $5500.
+The amount of debt you can consolidate cannot exceed the new card's credit limit.
+So if you have a $7000 balance on the old card and the new one's credit limit is $5500, you can transfer only $5500.

 Usually, the new credit card offers an attractive introductory rate (it could be zero in some cases) which has its period; when it ends, you have to start paying a “normal” interest rate again.
 There are many good offers on the market so we recommend you compare the best options.
 Be aware also of different fees, such as balance transfer and annual fees.